 The excellent price-to-performance ratio (they were retailing at around $200) caused these GPUs to sell out in a blink of an eye so they can be a bit expensive now if you land on them at Amazon and eBay and other e-stores.

 For mining cryptocurrencies, one of the preferred option is the Sapphire NITRO+ Radeon RX 580 Limited Edition which comes with higher factory clocks compared to most other RX 580 GPUs and has improved cooling solution such as spare fans although priced on the higher side a bit.

-With stock settings, it can deliver around 22.5 MHS when mining Ethereum on Claymore Dual ETH miner version 9.2 algorithm; 296 H/s when mining ZCash (ZEC) using Claymore ZCash AMD GPU Miner 12.4; CryptoNight (XMR): 600 H/s; and Decred (DCR): 1.220 GHS.
+With stock settings, it can deliver around 22.5 MHS when mining Ethereum on a Claymore Dual ETH miner, with a version 9.2 algorithm; 296 H/s when mining ZCash (ZEC) using Claymore ZCash AMD GPU Miner 12.4; CryptoNight (XMR): 600 H/s; and Decred (DCR): 1.220 GHS.
 The newer version called Sapphire Pulse RX 580 has been found to manage 670 H/S hast rate for one GPU and that means 6 GPU rig can deliver more than 4000 H/s.

 Nvidia GeForce GTX 1060

 The GeForce GTX 1060 is an alternative to the AMD Radeon RX 480 and features Core Clock of 1,506MHz; Memory Clock of 8Gbps; 6 GB GDDR5 of memory (which is 2GB less than the AMD Radeon RX 480); it uses 16nm technology; and it has a power draw of 120 W.